Investing In Real Estate With Your RRSP & TSFA

 A custodian?
 Whats that?

-Self-Directed IRA Custodians
+Self-Directed RRSP Custodians

 The US Government created the SD-IRA loophole to help investors take more control over their investments while at the same time still getting the tax benefits.
 But, at the same time… they don’t want people setting up these SD-IRAs and just doing whatever they want.